 Some people resort to lying to control a situation and influence its outcome such that they get the reactions or decisions they want.
 Often, such people feel that the truth is inconvenient as it is not aligned to their version of things.

-A few people also lie for the sheer thrill of it to see to what extent they can get away with their lies.
+A Person Who Lies for the sheer thrill of it to see to what extent they can get away with their lies.
 They do this to test their power and radius of influence.
 Controlling a response by altering the truth creates a false sense of reality between the liar and the receiver.
 This may lead to bias and wrong judgments as the decision is based on misinformation.

 7. To Not Hurt Others And Avoid Confrontation